Sunday, May 9, 2021

 Unfortunately, although healthcare is among the most honorable and rigorously scrutinized of human endeavors, it is not without its share of historical missteps.
 Sometimes, these have been well-meaning interventions that simply did not withstand the test of time.
 From bloodletting to lobotomy to the use of IV ethanol as a tocolytic agent to the widespread prescription of Thalidomide to routine episiotomies and unnecessary hysterectomies, the history of medicine is replete with treatments and practices that once were considered state of the art but that subsequently have come to be recognized as not only medically unnecessary but, in many cases, even harmful.

-Regrettably, medicine also includes episodes that are even less honorable and that are impossible to reconcile with contemporary standards of medical ethics and human rights.
+Regrettably, the history of medicine also includes episodes that are even less honorable: practices that are impossible to reconcile with contemporary standards of medical ethics and human rights.
 The forced sterilizations of thousands of marginalized women (mostly poor women and women of color) is one example.
 The notorious "Tuskegee Study of Untreated Syphilis in the Negro Male" is another.
 Still another is medicine's disgraceful history of labeling homosexuality a "psychiatric disorder" and subjecting gay men and women to electroconvulsive therapy, "aversion therapy," even lobotomies in a misguided attempt to "cure" them of their gayness.

 Unfortunately, for as long as medical practice has existed, medical malpractice and human-rights violations committed in medicine's name seem to have existed alongside it.
 That is why those of us who are medical professionals have a special obligation to speak out when medical practice fails, as it has so many times in the past, to live up to its own ethical standards, beginning with the cardinal principle, primum non nocere: "first, do no harm."